heliogabalo/FoI/README.md

 spokes about this as "git history".
 Wonderful,

-This convention conflicts with lines above, a banned degree and others trains of, can appear from a user perspective.
+This convention conflicts with lines above, a banned degree and others trains of; can appear from a user perspective.
 Several ways to avoid this conflicts are known on replicating commands as `rpm -q pkg`; a trivial example to query in some way, _what_ and _what not,_ can be do it.
-	>__Note:__ Please, don't call FoI anything; it's estrange as green dog.

 __Warning:__ with file backups, this technique of hard-linking files is a process silently dangerous, you should not link any file.bak